textpattern/textpattern.github.io/tags/excerpt.md

 ## Attributes

-This tag has no attributes.
+This tag has no attributes (apart from [global attributes](https://docs.textpattern.com/tags/learning/#global-attributes)).

 ## Examples